The passwords most used by CEOs are startlingly dumb

 The report also ranks mythical creatures and animals as some of the top passwords to have been cracked in data breaches.
 'Dragon' was spotted 11,926 times, and 'monkey' comes in at 11,675.

-I spoke to IT support engineer Ash Smith, who recommends that companies should consider handing out randomly generated passwords as new accounts are created.
+I spoke to an IT support engineer we'll call Mr. Smith, who recommends that companies should consider handing out randomly generated passwords as new accounts are created.
 "Arguably the strongest passwords are 3 random words, something that you can make a story about in your head to help you remember," he says.

 That's something we've preached in the past, and its something the UK's National Cyber Security Centre recommends, too.